amar-codingenthusiast/amazon/README.md

 To view the Amazon.com home page clone, simply open the `index.html` file in a web browser.

+## Deployment

+This Amazon clone is deployed on GitHub Pages, allowing you to explore its features and functionalities.

+### Accessing the Deployed Site

+You can access the deployed site by following this link: [Amazon Clone](https://amar-codingenthusiast.github.io/amazon)

+Feel free to explore the site and experience its features firsthand!

 ## License

 This project is licensed under the terms of the MIT License.
 See the [LICENSE](LICENSE) file for more information.